Skip to main content

 Questions

-The Lords quizzes the government on steps to tackle knife crime, ensuring the police act proportionately in stop and search, reducing pupil absenteeism, waiting lists for mental health care, and the increased risk of wildfires caused by climate change.
+The Lords quizzed the government on steps to tackle knife crime, ensuring the police act proportionately in stop and search, reducing pupil absenteeism, waiting lists for mental health care, and the increased risk of wildfires caused by climate change.

 Bills